codebulb/LambdaOmega/README.md

 * However, LambdaOmega fits perfectly where you make intense use of Java’s collection API and keeping your code clean and concise is key.
 It’s thus especially useful for e.g. JUnit test code which typically involves lots of collection boilerplate code.

 ## Project status and future plans
-LambdaOmega is now RELEASED, feedback is welcome.
+LambdaOmega is RELEASED, feedback is welcome.

 I will use the issue tracker to plan features for future releases.
 Feel free to use it to submit feature requests or bug reports, or make your own contribution to the project.